-- Add your 1/2 cup of grass-fed gelatin.
-Mix with metal spoon until the gelatin is fully dissolved.
+- Add 1/2 cup of grass-fed gelatin.
+Mix with a metal spoon until the gelatin is fully dissolved.

-- Pour your mixture into an enamel or stainless steel pot.
-Put on low-medium heat and add your honey or stevia.
+- Pour the mixture into an enamel or stainless steel pot.
+Put on low-medium heat and add honey or stevia.
 Stir until everything is blended well.

 - Taste for sweetness.
-You want the mixture to taste almost too sweet since the flavors mellow once in gummy man form.
+The mixture should taste almost too sweet, since the flavors mellow once in gummy man form.

-- Pour mixture back into your Pyrex measuring cup and let cool to room temperature.
+- Pour mixture back into the Pyrex measuring cup and let cool to room temperature.

-- Pour into your mold.
-I like the gingerbread man look myself but there are other cute ones like these daisies or hearts.
+- Pour into a mold.
+I like the gingerbread man look myself, but there are other cute ones like these daisies or hearts.

-- Let the gelatin slightly gel so that it doesn’t spill everywhere when you transfer to refrigerator.
+- Let the gelatin slightly gel, so that it doesn’t spill everywhere when you transfer to the refrigerator.

 - Keep leftovers in fridge or cool place.

 *For vegans/vegetarians looking for a gelatin substitute, you can try agar-agar powder.
-Keep in mind, I have not tried it so can’t comment on whether they taste good, gel properly, etc. I also read that agar-agar powder does not dissolve in mouth like gelatin does so you want to be cautious with feeding these snacks to children due to potential choking hazard.
+Keep in mind, I have not tried it.
+I can’t comment on whether they taste good, gel properly, etc. I also read that agar-agar powder does not dissolve in your mouth the same way gelatin does, so you should be cautious feeding these snacks to children.
+It could be a potential choking hazard.